Powerful and easy-to-use note-taking app for networked thinking

 Notabase is currently focused on the hosted experience, but it is possible for you to self-host it as well.
 Here are some steps that you need to take to get it running locally:

-.Note: the hosted and self-hosted versions of Notabase share the same codebase, so by default, there is a cap on the number of notes you can create.
-You can circumvent this by inserting a new row in the subscriptions
+The hosted and self-hosted versions of Notabase share the same codebase, so by default, there is a cap on the number of notes you can create.
+You can circumvent this by inserting a new row in the subscriptions table for your user id, with pro in the plan_id column and active in the subscription_status column.

 Testing Unit tests

-You can run unit tests by running npm run test
+You can run unit tests by running npm run test.

 Cypress tests